muggy8/improbable/have-and-havenot/dJTdszpJ.md

 As the two approached each other, Adrian dropped himself into a sliding tackle which kind of reminds me of people playing soccer.

-Leon completely avoided the attack and jumped up into the air.
+Leon completely avoided the attack by jumping up into the air.

 Adrian immediately sat up from his slide tackle making an attempt to grab Leon's legs but Leon managed to avoid the grab.